Click play on the audio player above to hear the ETBU Concert Choir

 Also in 2002, the University Singers, an eighteen-voice chamber ensemble selected from the membership of the Concert Choir, presented a two-week international tour, performing in Korea, Hong Kong, Macau, and China.
 This group was also entered in the Gorizia festival competition and was one of only two ensembles to be recognized as an award winner in their category.

 In February 2004, the Choir performed the Haydn Te Deum and the Brahms' Nanie with the Marshall and Longview Symphony Orchestras.
 In March 2004, the choir appeared on the program of the ACDA Southwestern Division Convention in Little Rock.

-The Choir performed Händel's Messiah in December 2012 in collaboration with Marshall Community Chorus, Greggton United Methodist Church, First United Methodist Church of Marshall, Wiley College, Cetnral Baptist Church of Marshall, and First Baptist Church of Longview as the feature closing event of the year-long Centennial Celebration.
+The ETBU Choirs performed Händel's Messiah in December 2012 in collaboration with Marshall Community Chorus, Greggton United Methodist Church, First United Methodist Church of Marshall, Wiley College, Central Baptist Church of Marshall, and First Baptist Church of Longview as the feature closing event of the year-long Centennial Celebration.

 Dr. Justin Hodges

 School of Fine Arts